-See Annex I to this Proxy Statement for a reconciliation of adjusted EPS from continuing operations, free cash flow, free cash flow conversion and organic revenue growth to our results for the most directly comparable financial measures as reported under generally accepted accounting principles in the United States.
+See Annex A to this Proxy Statement for a reconciliation of adjusted EPS from continuing operations and organic revenue to our results for the most directly comparable financial measure as reported under GAAP in the United States.

-FISCAL 2021 COMPENSATION
+FISCAL 2022 COMPENSATION

-Our compensation program is designed to effectively and transparently align compensation with performance.
-Accordingly, the achievements described on the previous pages are reflected in the outcomes under our compensation program, with annual incentives and fiscal 2019-2021 Performance Share Unit ("PSU") awards being earned above target based on our strong operating performance and the disciplined execution of our strategic plan to become a smart buildings solutions leader.
-As a result of our strong performance, disciplined execution and overall ability to manage through the impacts of the COVID-19 pandemic, no adjustments were made to our Annual Incentive Performance Program ("AIPP") or our PSUs in fiscal 2021.
+Our compensation program is designed to align compensation effectively and transparently with performance.
+Accordingly, the performance described on the previous pages is reflected in the outcomes under our compensation program, with annual incentives and fiscal 2020-2022 Performance Share Unit ("PSU") awards being earned below target.

-In fiscal 2021, we updated our Annual Incentive Performance Program ("AIPP") to align executive compensation with our ambitious Environmental, Social and Governance ("ESG") goals.
-As we continue to elevate sustainability, with oversight by our Board of Directors, we linked executive compensation to our sustainability and diversity goals to drive individual leadership accountability.
-Each NEO had an individual contribution modifier applied to their annual incentive award calculation, considering actions and behaviors related to business financial performance, operational improvements, and maintaining a high-performance culture including ESG, Diversity Equity and Inclusion ("DEI"), and organizational health ("OHI").
+In fiscal 2022, our Annual Incentive Performance Program ("AIPP") continued to be aligned with our ambitious Environmental, Social and Governance ("ESG") goals.
+As we continue to elevate sustainability, with oversight by our Board of Directors, we link executive compensation to our sustainability and diversity goals to drive individual leadership accountability.
+Each NEO had an individual contribution modifier applied to their annual incentive award calculation, considering actions and behaviors related to business financial performance, operational improvements, and maintaining a high-performance culture including ESG, Diversity Equity and Inclusion ("DEI"), and organizational health.

-Fiscal 2021 annual incentive awards paid out at 178.9% of target for the NEOs See page 59 for details 2019-2021 PSU awards subject to a three-year performance period concluding September 30, 2021, paid out at 145.2% of target See page 63 for details
+Fiscal 2022 annual incentive awards paid out at 80.2% of target for the NEOs See page 59 for details Fiscal 2020-2022 PSU awards subject to a three-year performance period concluding September 30, 2022, paid out at 78.6% of target See page 65 for details